Consulting and informing

 - how many agency workers they’re using and what types of work they are doing

-Employers can be penalised if they don’t do this.
+Employers can be penalised if they do not do this.

-Employers must consult employee representatives about anything to do with the transfer that would affect the employees (eg reorganisation).
+Employers must consult employee representatives about anything to do with the transfer that would affect the employees (for example reorganisation).
 They should try to gain agreement about these changes.

 Trade union representatives

 If there’s a trade union in the workplace, the employer must inform and consult with the representatives from the union.